-Author has written 4 stories for Bleach, Danny Phantom, Black Lagoon, Warcraft, D.Gray-Man, and Teen Titans.
+Author has written 3 stories for Danny Phantom, Black Lagoon, Warcraft, D.Gray-Man, and Teen Titans.

 Sex: No thanks.
 Maybe later.
 (Male).